CliniQG4QA: Generating Diverse Questions for Domain Adaptation of Clinical Question Answering: Abstract

 \section{Abstract}

 Clinical question answering (QA) aims to automatically answer questions from medical professionals based on clinical texts.
-Studies show that neural QA models trained on one corpus may not generalize well to new clinical texts from a different institute or a different patient group, where large-scale QA pairs are not readily available for retraining.
+Studies show that neural QA models trained on one corpus may not generalize well to new clinical texts from a different institute or a different patient group, where large-scale QA pairs are not readily available for model retraining.
 To address this challenge, we propose a simple yet effective framework, \model, which leverages question generation (QG) to synthesize QA pairs on new clinical contexts and boosts QA models without requiring manual annotations.
-In order to generate diverse types of questions that are essential for training QA models, we further introduce a seq2seq-based question phrase prediction (QPP) module that can be used together with most existing QG models to diversify their generation.
-Our comprehensive experiment results show that the QA corpus generated by our framework is helpful to improve QA models on the new contexts (up to 8\% absolute gain in terms of Exact Match), and that the QPP module plays a crucial role in achieving the gain.\footnote{Our code is available at: \url{https://github.com/sunlab-osu/CliniQG4QA}}
+In order to generate diverse types of questions that are essential for training QA models, we further introduce a seq2seq-based question phrase prediction (QPP) module that can be used together with most existing QG models to diversify the generation.
+Our comprehensive experiment results show that the QA corpus generated by our framework can improve QA models on the new contexts (up to 8\% absolute gain in terms of Exact Match), and that the QPP module plays a crucial role in achieving the gain.\footnote{Our dataset and code are available at: \href{https://github.com/sunlab-osu/CliniQG4QA/}{https://github.com/sunlab-osu/CliniQG4QA/.}}